Heat wave hacks: 16 ways to stay cool in the summer | News

 11. Fan efficiently

 Fans are a great (and portable) way to stay cool.
-But to cool your house more efficiently, you can face fans towards the doors and windows to help blow the hot air out of your home.
+But to bring the temperature of your house down more efficiently, you can face fans towards the doors and windows to help blow the hot air out of your home.
 At night, turn them around to help the cooler evening air get into your house.

 12. Frozen fanning